With another NHL season in the books, all the attention is now turning to what’s gong to happen off the ice.

 9. Taylor Hall, 2010, Edmonton Oilers, Left Wing

 Injuries have kept Hall from being a consistent star in the NHL, but when he’s healthy, he’s one of the top wingers in the league.
-The reigning Hart Trophy winner, Hall has the ability to beat teams with his speed and powerful shot, making him a safe bet for 20 goals and 50 points every season.
+Last year’s Hart Trophy winner, Hall has the ability to beat teams with his speed and powerful shot, making him a safe bet for 20 goals and 50 points every season.
 Even this year, he was producing at a 27-goal and 92-point pace before injuries cut his season short in December.

 Dahlin is coming off his first season in the NHL and while it’s a small sample, he’s shown flashes of the star player the Sabres are expecting him to be.
 His 44 points rank second behind only his now former head coach, Phil Housley, for most by an 18-year-old defenceman.
 He’s also averaging over 21 minutes of ice time per game, and plays close to three minutes a game on the power play, numbers that will only go up as he continues to develop.